 Our therapists work together as team, and appreciate the ability to collaborate together to help solve more complex patient cases.

 Hailing from South Africa, Andre Botha graduated with a BS in Physiotherapy from the University of Cape Town in 1991.
 He gained experience working in Europe, Africa and across the US until settling in Hawaii where he owned a private practice clinic for over 10 years.
-He specializes in outpatient orthopedic manual physical therapy and has earned the highest level of training from the McKenzie Institute.
+He specializes in outpatient orthopedic manual physical therapy and has earned the highest level of training from the McKenzie Institute, and is an expert in helping people resolve low back and cervical spine issues.
 Andre's main goal is to customize physical therapy and improve the quality of life for every patient he treats.

 Amanda St Pierre

 Amanda graduated from Oakland University, with a Doctorate in Physical Therapy.
 Previously, she performed lead roles in several musicals in Europe, as well as in New York as a professional dancer.
 She was also hired by Cirque Du Soleil.
 Her undergrad degree was a B.S. in Molecular Biology from the University of Michigan.
-She most recently acquired her CSCS (Certified Strength and Conditioning Specialist) certification as well as a Dry Needling Certification.
+She most recently acquired her CSCS (Certified Strength and Conditioning Specialist) certification as well as an Advanced Dry Needling Certification.
 She is also a Certified Yoga Teacher.
-She enjoys running trails with her husband and dog.
+She enjoys running and riding trails with her dog, Josie.

 Her therapy approach includes drawing from her background as a dancer and a lover of movement; Pilates, fun corrective exercise, sports-specific exercise, and lots of hands-on techniques are her specialty.
 She enjoys working with both athletic and older populations, and is inspired and learns more from each patient she meets.
 She is a continuing education junkie, and most recently completed "When the Foot Hits the Ground," a course specific to the foot and ankle, and how that affects the rest of the body.

 Casey Buckingham graduated as a PTA in 2015 from Salt Lake Community College in Utah, after getting her BS in Developmental Psychology from Westminster College.
-She has experience in both outpatient and inpatient physical therapy, and recently became certified in Mulligan’s Mobilization with Movements techniques.
-She feels passionate about functional training, and hands-on therapy tailored to each patient’s individual needs.
-Casey enjoys hiking, mountain biking, and skiing with her family.
-Her hands-on skills, attentive listening, and ability to make everyone feel at home are traits that patients say make Casey a great therapist.
+She has experience in both outpatient and inpatient physical therapy, and recently became certified in Mulligan’s Mobilization with Movements techniques, as well as When the Foot Hits the Ground gait and foot course.
+She feels passionate about functional training, novel corrective exercise, and hands-on therapy tailored to each patient’s individual needs.
+Casey’s style of therapy places an equal emphasis on the mind and the body, and her prior training in psychology plays into that.
+She is excited and grateful to be in a profession where she is able to help people and never stop learning.
+Casey enjoys hiking, mountain biking, and skiing with her family. .